ruelalarcon/desmos_midi/README.md

 ### WAV to Soundfont Converter

 The web interface includes a WAV to soundfont converter that allows you to create custom soundfonts from audio files.
-Here's how to use it:
+To use it:

 1. Upload a WAV file by dragging and dropping or clicking to browse
 2. Configure the analysis parameters: